Recorded Picture Company

-Recorded Picture Company is a British film production company founded in 1974 by producer Jeremy Thomas.
+Recorded Picture Company is a British film production company founded in 1974 by producer Jeremy Thomas, who also co-founded its parent company HanWay Films in 1998.

 History

 Recorded Picture Company (RPC) is an independent production company that makes feature films for worldwide theatrical release.
 Jeremy Thomas founded the London-based company in 1974, and remains chairman.
 Its first production, The Shout directed by Jerzy Skolimowski, went on to win the Grand Prix de Jury at the Cannes Film Festival in 1978.
 Thomas has since produced or executive-produced over 60 films through RPC, of which all but one have obtained North American theatrical release.

 RPC is a director-driven company, and has close relationships with a number of leading directors including Bernardo Bertolucci, Phillip Noyce, Terry Gilliam, Stephen Frears, David Cronenberg and Takeshi Kitano.
 Its films have achieved commercial success and critical acclaim, with the best-known being Bertolucci's The Last Emperor, winner of nine Academy Awards including 'Best Picture'.
 Other notable productions include Bertolucci's Stealing Beauty and Little Buddha, Cronenberg's Naked Lunch and Crash, Sexy Beast by Jonathan Glazer, Brother by Kitano, and Merry Christmas, Mr. Lawrence by Nagisa Oshima.
 RPC's films have garnered numerous prizes at Cannes and other major festivals and awards ceremonies.

 Jeremy Thomas later remembered forging the reputation of the company in the 1970s:

 At the beginning I didn't really understand what I was doing.
 I didn't understand business terms and I probably didn't understand taste or cultural terms, but it was about now I was beginning to refine what I was trying to do.
 I was trying to think what sort of films that I wanted to make, what sort of audiences I was trying to find.
 And I am the type of independent producer, I am looking for a film to make my next film and to make profits and successful films, but I am not working in the arena of super profits.
 I am not working in an industrialised process.
 I am making global films but not films for a globalised market.